What can you do?

 Is there a group of people who should avoid the beach during Florida red tide?

-People with underlying chronic respiratory problems like asthma or COPD should avoid red tide areas, especially when winds are blowing toxins on or near shore.
-The Florida Department of Health advises these people to avoid red tide areas.
+People with underlying chronic respiratory problems like asthma or COPD should avoid red tide areas, especially when winds are blowing toxins on or near shore, according to the Florida Department of Health.

 Red tide seems to affect me even when I’m not right on the beach.
 Why?